ji-wlsk/SealPIR/python/README.md

 # SealPIR Python bindings

-This directory contains the packaging configuration for the `sealpir` Python extension.
+This directory contains the packaging configuration for the `pysealpir` Python extension.
 Building requires a C++17 compiler, pybind11, scikit-build-core and Microsoft SEAL headers.